New Zealand Family Itinerary: Three Weeks / 21 Days© Tourism New Zealand

 Travel time: 2 hrs 30 mins

-Today, you hit the road to the alpine resort town of Hanmer Springs.
-On your way into the town, stop by the historic Wairau River bridge to treat the family to a family-friendly jet boat or white water rafting experience (more info on Viator or Klook).
+On your way into town, stop by the historic Wairau River Bridge to treat the family to a family-friendly jet boat or white-water rafting experience.

-If adrenaline isn’t your family’s thing, head straight to the Hanmer Springs Thermal Pools to indulge in one of the largest hot pool complexes in the country.
-What’s more, it has an awesome waterpark!
+If that’s not your family’s thing, head straight to the Hanmer Springs Thermal Pools (more info on Viator and Klook) to indulge in one of the largest hot pool complexes in the country, complete with a water park.

-Then check-in at one of the family holiday parks or chalets in the town.
+Then check in at one of the family holiday parks or chalets in the town.

 Family Activities in Hanmer Springs

-• Experience the Amuri Jetboat or white water rafting experience for families (more info on Viator or Klook)
+• Experience the Amuri Jetboat or white water rafting experience for families

 • Bond over an archery competition or hire some “rocket bikes” from the Hanmer Adventure Centre